Cypher042/HectoClash/README.md

 # HectoClash

-A project made by ..

-during HackFest 2025
+A project made during HackFest 2025

 **HectoClash** is a real-time, competitive mental math game inspired by the Hectoc format.
 It brings together high-speed calculation, strategic thinking, and engaging multiplayer gameplay to create an educational yet thrilling experience.